 After Ireland, I visited Malta for the first time.
 This image was taken in the capital of Valletta at the Saluting Battery.
 Every day at noon they fire a cannon, as was the tradition so ships could set their clocks.

 After Malta I flew to Cyprus to meet up with some old friends and visit the World Heritage sites on the island.
-The Painted churches of the Troodos Region was a especially nice.
+The Painted Churches of the Troodos Region was especially nice.
 I ended up visiting 5 of the 10 churches which comprised the world heritage site and was able to take photos in a few of them.
 The churches are all very small and date back over 500 years.

 After a conference in Athens, Greece, I was going to head north to Serbia, but I was forced to change plans and ended up going to Meteora.
 I’m glad I did.
 It is an amazing environment and a wonderful place to photograph.

 I had one final conference to attend in London in November.
 After which I headed south to Cornwall and Devon to visit some world heritage sites I hadn’t been to in England.
 One of which was the Jurassic Coast.

 After all the travel I’d done this year I needed to take a break, so I spent the last month and a half of 2014 in Girona, Catalonia.
 Despite resting and getting some work done, I have still and time to go out and shoot.